-Sub-objective 10: Promoting good governance and the rule of law and strengthening civil society
+Sub-objective 10: Promoting good governance and the rule of law and strengthening civil society Sub-objective 7: Strengthening equitable access to quality basic services

-Theory of change: If, through Swiss interventions, key state institutions become more efficient and effective in raising funds and using public resources, as well as more accountable to citizens and less prone to corruption, then the delivery of basic social services in selected areas like vocational skills development, health services and social protection will be of better quality and more inclusive because reforms are implemented and processes improved, thus strengthening governance and resources and to social services and the services and social protection will be of better quality and more inclusive because reforms are implemented and processes improved, thus strengthening governance and resource allocation to social services and to local authorities.

-(1) Swiss portfolio outcome

-Outcome statement:

-State institutions are more efficient and effective, inclusive and in-creasingly free of corruption.
-Indicators:

-1.1 Number of local government authorities that benefit from increased sources of revenue, with Swiss support (GOV ARI 2) Source: Good Financial Governance (GFG), CoForEST

-Baseline 2020: GFG (10); CoForEST (30)

-Target 2024: GFG (15 new ones), CoForEST (4 new ones by project end in 2022) 2

-Proportion of people who had at least one contact with a public official and who paid a bribe to a public official, or were asked for a bribe by those public officials, during the previous 12 months (TRI GOV 5) Source: SDC 2021 Perception Survey

-Baseline 2020: 7% Target 2024: 2%

-Proportion of actions taken in relation to audit reports filed by supported public supervisory bodies on either performance or control of local government authorities (GOV TRI 4)

-Source: CAG report
+(1) Swiss portfolio outcome (2) Contribut Outcome statement: State institutions are more efficient and effective, inclusive and in- creasingly free of corruption.
+The Swiss pro accountability pacity in select Indicators: 1.1 Number of local government authorities that benefit from increased sources of revenue, with Swiss support (GOV ARI 2) to deliver mor in particular to Source: Good Financial Governance (GFG), CoForEST Baseline 2020: GFG (10); CoForEST (30) Sector re countabi Target 2024: GFG (15 new ones), CoForEST (4 new ones by project end in 2022) The inde 1.2 Proportion of people who had at least one contact with a public official and who paid a bribe to a public official, or were asked for a bribe by those public officials, during the previous 12 months (TRI GOV 5) The gove ternal ac The gove Source: SDC 2021 Perception Survey supportiv ment, wh Target 2024: 2% neeus.
+Risks: Proportion of actions taken in relation to audit reports filed by supported public supervisory bodies on either performance or control of local government authorities (GOV TRI 4) Continue opment v not recei Source: CAG report - Revenue ion of Swiss programme cted areas like vocational skills development (with a on component), health and social protection in order ogramme contributes to a stronger state in terms of o the most vulnerable, including poor young women. re inclusive and better-quality basic social services, and reduced corruption as well as enhanced ca-

+- eforms that improve efficiency, transparency and aclitty remain a government priority. - pendence of oversight bodies is upheld. - ernment is open to working in partnership with exctors. - nich facilitate the delivery of skills relevant to market ernment continues to invest in education and has ve policies in place for Vocational Skills Develop- - with the consequence that basic social services do ed government prioritisation of infrastructure develive adequate budget allocations. - Revenue re-centralization that would jeopardise the financial and budgeting at village level, including community-based decentralisation and community engagement in planning forest management (CBFM).